pachterlab/gget/docs/src/en/cosmic.md

 `--keep_genome_info`
 Whether to keep genome information in the modified database for use with gget mutate.
 Default: False

+`--remove_duplicates`
+Whether to remove duplicate rows from the modified database for use with gget mutate.
+Default: False

 **Optional arguments (general)**
 `-o` `--out`
 Path to the file (or folder when downloading databases with the `download_cosmic` flag) the results will be saved in, e.g. 'path/to/results.json'.